Contaminated Indoor Air

 Vapor intrusion refers to the process by which contamination in the soil or underground waterways beneath a property can seep upward through the earth and enter the inside of a home or business.
 Contaminants that seep upward usually do so in a gas phase (fumes) that rise toward the surface and can enter buildings through cracks or openings in foundations or slabs.
 These vapors then mix with the indoor air and may have an adverse impact on those people that occupy or visit the affected building.
 Vapor intrusion can result from the improper disposal or release of toxic chemicals, including such things as gasoline, oil, solvents, and other volatile organic compounds (VOCs).
 Exposure to toxic substances in contaminated indoor air can cause illness or lead to an increased risk of illness, including some cancers.

 Our team of toxic tort attorneys have assisted clients exposed to contaminated indoor as a result of vapor intrusion.
 We have represented individuals believed to have contracted serious illnesses as a result of their exposure, and have successfully pursued lawsuits on their behalf to recover compensation for their injuries.

 Contact the Toxic Injury Lawyers About Your Air Pollution and Vapor Intrusion Concerns

 Has your indoor air been polluted?
 Has a nearby industrial facility or toxic chemical release caused vapor intrusion into your home?
 Protect yourself by recruiting a group of knowledgeable environmental lawyers who will fight for you.
 Our staff is helpful and swift; our attorneys are caring and zealous; and our results speak for themselves.
-Call the Toxic Injury Lawyers at 855.99.TOXIC or submit your case inquiry here.
+Call the Toxic Injury Lawyers at 732.355.1311 or submit your case inquiry here.